Shocking child rape loophole 'put an end to my childhood'

 "Youth seek marriage for a variety of reasons," it said, including access to a spouse's health insurance coverage, housing assistance, custody rights and military spousal benefits.

-But Ms Pollard said it was a fight she believes child advocates will eventually win.
+But Pollard said it was a fight she believed child advocates would eventually win.

 "My end goal is to break the cycles of abuse completely," she said.